alafr/SVG-to-PDFKit/README.md

     SVGtoPDF(doc, svg, x, y, options);

-If you prefer, you can add the function to the PDFDocument prototype:
+&nbsp; &nbsp; If you prefer, you can add the function to the PDFDocument prototype:

     PDFDocument.prototype.addSVG = function(svg, x, y, options) {
       return SVGtoPDF(this, svg, x, y, options), this;
     };

-And then simply call:
+&nbsp; &nbsp; And then simply call:

     doc.addSVG(svg, x, y, options);